ionic-team/capacitor-docs/versioned_docs/version-v5/main/getting-started/with-ionic.md

 ### Add Platforms

-After Capacitor installed and its plugins are installed, you can add mobile platforms to your app:
+After Capacitor is installed and its plugins are installed, you can add mobile platforms to your app:

 ```bash
 ionic capacitor add android